andriichernenko/octopus/README.md

 ## Installing updates

-1. Download the new version of Octopus.
+1. Download the new version of Octopus from [the Releases page](https://github.com/andriichernenko/octopus/releases).
 2. Quit Xcode and the Octopus app using the menu bar item.
 3. Replace _Octopus.app_ in the _Applications_ folder with the new version.
 4. Start Xcode and Octopus.